This country-specific Q&A provides an overview of Litigation that may occur in Malta.

 Can the costs of litigation (e.g. court costs, as well as the parties’ costs of instructing lawyers, experts and other professionals) be recovered from the other side?

-Costs shall be taxed and levied in accordance with the Tariffs in Schedule A annexed to the COCP and with regulations made by the Minister responsible for justice.
+Court costs shall be taxed and levied in accordance with the Tariffs in Schedule A annexed to the Code of Organisation and Civil Procedure and with regulations made by the Minister responsible for justice.
 The sum depends on the nature of the claim, the quantum of damages being sought (if any) and the type of act being filed.
 If costs are being sought by the applicant, the sworn application is to include the words “with costs”.

-The normal rule in awarding costs is that the unsuccessful party will be ordered to:
+The general rule in awarding costs is that the unsuccessful party will be ordered to:

 a.
 Pay the costs of the proceedings.